-At Cannes, Nicole Kidman received the Women In Motion 2025 award.
-More than a tribute to her career, this award recognizes an actress who, for over twenty years, has made cinema a field of commitment for women.
+In Cannes, Nicole Kidman received the Women In Motion 2025 award.
+More than a tribute to her career, this distinction recognizes an actress who, for more than twenty years, has made cinema a platform for women's activism.

 Twilight falls on the Croisette.
-The sea breeze glides between the palm trees of the Palais des Festivals, where Cannes celebrates not only cinema, but those who shape it.
-On May 18, 2025, the Festival honors a singular voice: Nicole Kidman, to whom Kering and the Cannes Festival have awarded the Women In Motion 2025 Prize.
+A sea breeze drifts through the palm trees of the Palais des Festivals, where Cannes celebrates not only cinema, but also those who shape it.
+On this May 18, 2025, the Festival honors a singular voice: Nicole Kidman, to whom Kering and the Cannes Film Festival have presented the 2025 Women In Motion Award.

-This prize, launched ten years ago, recognizes women who have advanced the position of women in the 7th art.
-This is the story of an actress who has never ceased to shake up representations and to invest her fame in the service of powerful female narratives.
+This prize, launched ten years ago, recognizes women who have advanced the role of women in cinema.
+It is awarded to an actress who has consistently challenged representations and used her fame to serve powerful female narratives.

-Kidman wasn't born an activist, but she became one through her demanding choices.
-As early as To Die For (1995), she twisted the smooth image of the Hollywood star by playing a newscaster willing to do anything to succeed, in a chilling satire of the media.
-In 1999, under the direction of Stanley Kubrick, she revealed a deeply moving interiority in Eyes Wide Shut, courageously asserting the complexity of female desire.
+Kidman wasn't born an activist, but she became one through the demanding nature of her choices.
+From the outset To Die For (1995), she twisted the polished image of a Hollywood star by playing a news anchor willing to do anything to succeed, in a chilling satire of the media.
+In 1999, under the direction of Stanley Kubrick, she revealed in Eyes Wide Shut a profoundly moving inner world, courageously affirming the complexity of female desire.

-Her subsequent roles, from The Hours (Oscar 2003) to Lars von Trier's Dogville and Jonathan Glazer's Birth, paint the portrait of an actress who does not shy away from the abyss, nor from radicalism.
-She places her body at the service of roles that question power, pain, maternity and symbolic violence.
+His subsequent roles, of The Hours (Oscar in 2003) to Dogville by Lars von Trier or Birth Jonathan Glazer's work paints a portrait of an actress who shrinks neither from the abyss nor from radicalism.
+She puts her body at the service of roles that question power, pain, motherhood, and symbolic violence.

 Julie Ducournau